henrik42/spring-break/README.md

 be namespaces!)

-Loading a script file will usually not create any instances that you use as Spring beans. **You load this script for it's side effects** (i.e. *defines* or just the output in this simple example).
+Loading a script file will usually not create any instances that you use as Spring beans. **You load this script for it's side-effects** (i.e. *defines* or just the output in this simple example).

 Try this: